This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Scientists and researchers are continuously working on a cure for cerebral palsy.
-Much of the current research focuses on developing a better understanding of the disorder, identifying risk factors and causes, and finding and creating advanced treatment options.
+Current cerebral palsy research focuses on developing a better understanding of the disorder, identifying risk factors and causes, and finding and creating advanced treatment options.

 About Cerebral Palsy Research

-The National Institutes of Health (NIH) and its counterpart, the National Institute of Neurological Disorders and Stroke (NINDS), lead the majority of cerebral palsy research in the U.S.[1]
+The National Institutes of Health (NIH) and its counterpart, the National Institute of Neurological Disorders and Stroke (NINDS), lead or sponsor most cerebral palsy research in the U.S.[1]

 The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) is also actively researching this disorder.[2]